Winnipeg Internet Providers

 West Kildonan and Garden City

 Check Bell MTS first only if it shows pure fibre at your exact address.
-If it does not, use Rogers as the baseline and compare oxio or TekSavvy for a simpler month-to-month option.
+If it does not, use Rogers as the baseline and compare oxio or TekSavvy for a simpler month to month option.

-The Maples and Leila-McPhillips
+The Maples and Leila and McPhillips

 Do not just check every provider.
-Compare Bell MTS and Rogers first, then price-check oxio, TekSavvy, Wakey, or GETUS if they qualify your address on cable.
+Compare Bell MTS and Rogers first, then price check oxio, TekSavvy, Wakey, or GETUS if they qualify your address on cable.

 Transcona, Elmwood, East Kildonan, North Kildonan